-Temporarily adds rules regarding professional boxing and professional unarmed combat, superseding LSA Document #10-431(E).
+Temporarily adds rules regarding professional boxing and professional mixed martial arts.
 Temporarily repeals 68 IAC 22 and 68 IAC 23.
 Statutory authority: IC 4-33-22.
-Effective December 21, 2010.

-- (1) professional boxing; and - (2) professional unarmed combat. - (b) The following definitions apply throughout this document unless otherwise indicated: - (1) "Amateur boxer" means an individual participating in boxing who: - (A) has never received a purse or prize with a value greater than one hundred dollars (\$100) in any state, country, or tribal nation; and - (B) does not hold a license as a professional boxer issued by the commission. - (2) "Amateur boxing bout" means a bout in which only: - (A) boxing or sparring is conducted; and - (B) amateur boxers participate. - (3) "Amateur boxing event" means an event in which only a series of amateur boxing bouts occur. - (4) "Amateur unarmed combat bout" means a bout in which only: - (A) mixed martial arts is conducted; and - (B) amateur unarmed competitors participate. - (5) "Amateur unarmed combat event" means an event in which only a series of amateur unarmed combat bouts occur. - (6) "Amateur unarmed competitor" means an individual participating in mixed martial arts under IC 4-33-22-18 who: - (A) has never received a purse or prize with a value greater than one hundred dollars (\$100) in any state, country, or tribal nation; and - (B) does not hold a license as a professional unarmed competitor issued by the commission. - (7) "Announcer" means an individual licensed as an announcer under this document who has been: - (A) retained by a promoter; and - (B) approved by the commission; - to serve as the announcer for an event. - (8) "Bout" means a series of rounds in which either boxing or unarmed combat is conducted. - (9) "Commission" means the Indiana gaming commission. - (10) "Commission representative" means any individual appointed by the executive director or his designee to regulate a particular: - (A) professional boxing event: - (B) professional-amateur boxing event; - (C) professional unarmed combat event; or - (D) professional-amateur unarmed combat event;
+NOTE: The original emergency document, LSA Document #11-559(E), posted at DIN: 20110928-IR-068110559ERA, effective September 16, 2011, expired December 27, 2011.
+Effective January 4, 2012.

+(b) The following definitions apply throughout this document unless otherwise indicated:

+(1) "Amateur boxer" means an individual participating in boxing who:

+(A) has never received a purse or prize with a value greater than one hundred dollars (\$100) in any state, country, or tribal nation; and

+(B) does not hold a license as a professional boxer or professional mixed martial artist issued by any state, country, or tribal nation.

+(2) "Amateur boxing bout" means a bout in which only:

+(A) boxing or sparring is conducted; and

+(B) amateur boxers participate.

+(3) "Amateur mixed martial artist" means an individual participating in mixed martial arts under IC 4- 33-22-18 who:

+(A) has never received a purse or prize with a value greater than one hundred dollars (\$100) in any state, country, or tribal nation; and

+(B) does not hold a license as a professional mixed martial artist or professional boxer issued by any state, country, or tribal nation.

+(4) "Amateur mixed martial arts bout" means a bout in which only:

+(A) mixed martial arts is conducted; and

+(B) amateur mixed martial artists participate.

+(5) "Amateur mixed martial arts event" means an event in which only a series of amateur mixed martial arts bouts occur.

+(6) "Announcer" means an individual licensed as an announcer under this document who has been:

+(A) retained by a promoter; and

+(B) approved by the commission;

+to serve as the announcer for an event.

+(7) "Bout" means a series of rounds in which either boxing or mixed martial arts is conducted.

+(8) "Commission" means the Indiana gaming commission.

+(9) "Commission representative" means any individual appointed by the executive director or his designee to regulate a particular:

+(A) professional boxing event;

+(B) professional-amateur boxing event;

+(C) professional mixed martial arts event; or

+(D) professional-amateur mixed martial arts event;